EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 ### Understand how the game works
 The smart contract contains the game logic, therefore this section explains how the game works.

 The game is played by two players, so we need two blockchain accounts.
-The tutorial explains how to create and use these blockchain accounts on the EOSIO Tesnet in the next step.
+This tutorial explains how to create and use these blockchain accounts on the [EOSIO Tesnet](https://testnet.eos.io/) in the next step.

 One player is the host, who starts the game, and one player is the challenger.
 The game ‘board’ is nine squares, and each player takes a turn to place their ‘marker’ in a square.
 A player wins the game when three markers are placed in a row.

 In the example below the player who placed x has won.